Mickey42302/JavaEditionDevTools/README.md

 # Development Tools Patch (Java Edition)
 In Java Edition, there are a bunch of development tools that are locked away by default.
 This mod re-enables them, allowing you to get a look at what Mojang uses to develop the game!

+This mod is a rewrite of the original Dev Tools Unlocker mod (https://modrinth.com/mod/dev-tools-unlocker).

 ## Commands

 The following commands are available on both singleplayer and multiplayer: